 I have the luxury of living ten minutes from the University of Maine, who happens to rent out mountaineering gear through their outdoor program.
 Knowing I wouldn’t be using mountaineering boots for much other than my Elbrus climb, I opted to rent a pair.
 This worked out perfectly for me since I really didn’t feel like spending hundreds of dollars on a pair of boots I’d only use once in the next five years.
 You can also rent boots when you get to Russia, but I didn’t want to take a chance with that.
 Mountaineering boots are a must-have, and they are surprisingly warm.
 Normally I need to stick toe warmers in my shoes to keep my feet warm, but I didn’t even need them with my mountaineering boots.
 I am not in a place to recommend a specific type of boot, but I would encourage you to consider renting a pair if you don’t think you’ll be doing much more alpine climbing in the next few years and are on a budget.
 Also, be sure your crampons are compatible with your boot.

-- Balaclava – Outdoor Research Windstopper Gorilla Balaclava – This did a great job keeping the wind out of my face, and it has an adjustable venting system.
+Balaclava – Outdoor Research Windstopper Gorilla Balaclava – This fleece-lined balaclava contains Gore Windstopper fabric which does an excellent job at shielding your face from the harsh alpine winds.
+It did a great job keeping the wind out of my face, and it has an adjustable venting system.
 Built for harsh alpine weather.